jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/index.md

   :::tip

   The hardware decoding of H.264 / AVC 10-bit (High 10 profile) video is not supported by any Intel, NVIDIA and AMD GPU.
-Jellyfin will always fallback to software decoding for it.
+Jellyfin will always fall back to software decoding for it.
 Consider upgrading such video to H.265 / HEVC 10-bit (Main 10 profile).

   :::